3Mustard/materializecssTutorial/README.md

 ## Materialize css examples
+Please see https://github.com/3Mustard/website-template-materializecss for an example of a website styled with materialize.

 Compare the html file contents with what is displayed in a browser.
 I used liveserver addon with VScode to see realtime changes.